June 11

 What to Look for in Clad Cookware: The Bottom Line

-The important properties to look for in clad cookware are 1) Quality of stainless steel used, 2) Heating properties (how thick is the layer of aluminum/copper?), and 3) Design that's practical as well as beautiful.
+The important properties to look for in clad cookware are 1) the quality of stainless steel, 2) a heating core thick enough to heat well, and 3) design that's practical as well as beautiful.

 back to top